vcync/modV-Workshop/README.md

 ![Breakout Session A](media/20201214_Breakout_Session_A.jpg)

 * Play around with modV and get used to the UI
-* Add modules from the `Gallery` and change their properties in the `Property Inspector` to see how they behave and interact with other modules
+* Add modules from the `Gallery` and change their properties in the `Property Inspector` to see how they behave
+* Change the `Blend` of the modules to make the modules interact with each other

 ---